mangaki/zero/README.md

 Mangaki's recommendation algorithms.

-They are tested on Python 3.8, 3.9, 3.10 over OpenBLAS LP64.
+They are tested on Python 3.9, 3.10 over OpenBLAS LP64.
 Intel MKL is broken for now, see <https://github.com/mangaki/zero/issues/25>.

 ## Install

+    uv sync

+Or

 	poetry install